Ways to Be Super Organized And simplify your life

 - Write a person’s name on the date of their birthday or anniversary in your calendar at the top (Birthday or Anniversary) in your monthly calendar

 - To save money: Buy greeting cards at thrift stores, make your own cards, use note cards and write your own sentiment, Scripture, or poem on the inside, use gift tags, or buy boxed cards with Christian sentiments and Scripture (save even more by watching for Dayspring sales!)

 - Be prepared ahead for gift-giving with a Gift Shelf or closet located conveniently somewhere in your home (I use my bedroom closet shelves now–or use decorative baskets to hold the items.
 Buy generic gifts in bulk (such as journals with inspirational quotes on the cover) that will work for many different gift occasions and for my own use, as well, when they’re on sale

 - When you buy a person’s birthday gift also buy their Christmas gift (and vice versa)

-- Be organized by knowing whose event is coming up, and what you gave them last year: Place a check mark, or an "X," by the person's name on your calendar when you have sent their card or gift to them.
-Have a separate page (or digital file) where you record when you have purchased/sent their card and gift--and record what you gave--and also place a check mark when you have written a thank you note to them for a gift received.
-This is especially handy when you want to be consistent, for instance, in how much you give to each child in a family, or each graduate from year to year!
+- Be organized by knowing whose event is coming up and what you gave them last year: Place a checkmark, or an “X,” by the person’s name on your calendar when you sent their card or gift.
+Have a separate page (or digital file) where you record when you have purchased/sent their card and gift–and record what you gave–and also place a check mark when you have written a thank you note to them for a gift received.
+This is especially handy when you want to be consistent, for instance, in how much you give to each child in a family or each graduate from year to year!

 2. Be organized by having the gift on your gift shelf: (and here are Gift Ideas) For Baby Showers and Children’s Birthdays